-If you are in the main section of the Scheme, you can pay extra contributions to buy up to £7,026 of annual pension (as at April 2019).
+If you are in the main section of the Scheme, you can pay extra contributions to buy up to £8,903 of annual pension.
 Any extra pension you buy is added to your LGPS pension.
 You can pay for this extra pension by regular contributions from your pay or by paying a lump sum.

-In-house additional voluntary contributions (AVCs)
+In-house additional voluntary contributions

 Additional voluntary contributions (AVCs) allow you to pay more to build up extra savings for your retirement.
-In-house AVCs are invested separately in funds managed by our in-house AVC provider, Clerical Medical.
+In-house AVCs are invested separately in funds managed by Lewisham Council's in-house AVC provider, Clerical Medical.
+You would benefit from tax relief on the AVC contributions that you pay.

+Your employer may offer a shared cost AVC through a salary sacrifice arrangement.
+If they do, both you and your employer would pay less national insurance.
+Check with your employer if they offer a salary sacrifice scheme for AVC contributions.
 When you take your LGPS pension, you can use your AVC fund to buy a guaranteed income for life (an annuity) or buy a top-up LGPS pension.
 Subject to HMRC limits, you may be able to take up to 100% of your AVC fund as a tax-free lump sum.
 You can transfer your AVC fund to another pension scheme or arrangement at any time before you take your LGPS pension.